 An estimated 4.5 million Americans are injured by dog bites each year, with some being more severe and life-threatening than others.
-One in five dog bites become infected and require medical attention.
+One in five dog bites becomes infected and require medical attention.
 Ultimately, dog bites are a harsh reality, even though most stories are not shared or reported to the media each time they happen.

 Attacks and serve-dog bites have great and sometimes life-altering impacts on families and pet owners, which is why it’s important to grasp the real facts about dog bites.
 Due to the number of dog bites each year, laws have been enacted to regulate the ownership of dogs and other types of pets in peoples' homes.